subhamsahu-25/NoteD/README.md

 ## ✨ Overview

-**Notepaper** is a lightweight, no-dependency notes app that runs entirely in the browser.
+**NoteD** is a lightweight, no-dependency notes app that runs entirely in the browser.
 Create, edit, and delete notes with a clean interface — all data is saved to `localStorage` so nothing is lost on refresh.

 ---